 About this course

-From the Aztecs and Maya to Ancient Egypt, the Roman Empire and the medieval world, you'll study the story of human activity and the origins of civilisation.
+From the Aztecs and Maya to Ancient Egypt, the Roman Empire and the medieval world, you'll study the story of human activity and the origins of civilisation on BA Archaeology with Year Abroad.
 Through the latest techniques and technologies, you'll investigate how our ancestors lived, from the earliest human origins, to Neolithic Britain, Ancient Egypt and the Medieval Middle East.

 Archaeology is the study of the human past through its material remains, such as its:

 Whether in the laboratory on a dig, you'll develop transferable skills through exploring questions about people in the past and in the present.
-This programme covers world archaeology, with topics such as:
+This archeology bachelor degree with year abroad explores world archaeology, on topics such as:

 excavation and field survey techniques

 You'll have the opportunity to experience fieldwork, including at least 3 weeks of fieldwork as part of an active research project.

 We have a purpose-built archaeology building, equipped with the latest science-based laboratories.
 You'll gain hands-on experience with archaeological artefacts and materials, and receive practical training for a career in archaeology.